nubenetes/awesome-kubernetes/docs/kubernetes-tools.md

 - A solution for implementing efficient/consistent software delivery to Kubernetes.
 It covers the entire life cycle of CI/CD and related artifacts, gluing commonly used tools (Git, Docker, Helm, K8s, gitops).
 - [werf/kubedog](https://github.com/werf/kubedog) Kubedog is a library to watch and follow Kubernetes resources in CI/CD deploy pipelines.
 This library is used in the werf CI/CD tool to track resources during deploy process.
 - [blog.werf.io: Running one-time tasks and debugging images in the Kubernetes cluster using werf](https://blog.werf.io/running-one-time-tasks-and-debugging-images-in-the-kubernetes-cluster-using-werf-936d6dc483e2)
+- [blog.werf.io: werf v1.2 is now stable!
+Here’s what it is all about](https://blog.werf.io/werf-v1-2-is-now-stable-heres-what-it-is-all-about-832ed647810f) werf is an Open Source CLI tool for building applications and deploying them to Kubernetes clusters.
+Version 1.2 features many new changes and improvements.

 ## Starboard kubernetes-native security toolkit